-Last year, after 5 years in development, Umbraco released version 8 of their highly impressive content management system.
-After building many websites with it over the last few months, we thought it was a good time to share some of reasons why you should consider making the switch.
+Last year, after 5 years of development, Umbraco released version 8 of their highly impressive content management system.
+After building many websites with it over the last few months, we thought it was a good time to share some of the reasons why you should consider making the switch.

 What is Umbraco?

 Before we dive in, let us cover what Umbraco is!
 The short version is that it is a highly flexible and scalable open source content management system (CMS) that is ideal for organisations of all sizes.
 It has been used to power over 500,000 websites across the world and it has a strong community of over 225,000 developers who are continually developing new features that can be adopted by anyone.